ritikasharma1505/AWS-Projects/Deploy a simple web application(such as jenkins) on the ec2 instance/README.md

 ## Create an EC2 instance
-- Create an EC2 instance with a security group having inbound rule for protocol 'custom TCP'and port '8080'
+- Create an Ubuntu EC2 instance with a security group having inbound rule for protocol 'custom TCP' port '8080' and 'ssh' port '22'

 - Install Java JDK